 How long do guinea pigs sleep?
 On average, a guinea pig sleeps approximately 9 to 12 hours a day.
 Guinea pig’s sleep is much different from ours because they don’t sleep for a few hours in a row but they take short naps during the 24 h period.
 Each guinea pig nap lasts around 10 minutes.
 It is important to note that guinea pigs can sleep with their eyes open, that is why most of the owners are not even aware that their guinea pig is sometimes sleeping right in front of them.

 If you always wondered why the guinea pig is so restless and always moving, or maybe you want to learn everything in general about their sleep – stay with us to find out more fun and interesting info about your dear pet.
 Let’s begin!

 The Reason Behind the Strange Sleepless Pattern of Guinea Pigs

 The guinea pigs are prey animals, and this is a sad fact indeed!
 So, naturally, they are always alert and focused in case predators are around.
-This is also a reason why guinea pigs often sleep with open eyes as well.
+This is also the reason why guinea pigs often sleep with open eyes as well.